zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated_runners.md

 ## Viewing Logs

-Runners logs are available through the tenant OpenSearch login.
+Logs from a hosted runner for GitLab Dedicated are available via Opensearch, along with the logs from the GitLab application.
 See [GitLab Dedicated Logs](dedicated_logs.html) to learn more.

 To view only runner logs use the filter: `fluentd_tag: -fleeting-logs`.
 The full value is `cloudwatch.<name>-fleeting-logs`, where `<name>` is the value of the name attribute in the [Runner Model](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/runner-model-schema/).
 (Click **CommonProperties**.)